Measuring Broadband America

 MBA_banner

-Measuring Broadband America (MBA) is the Federal Communications Commission’s (FCC) ongoing study to measure consumer broadband performance across the nation with the goal of improving the availability of information for consumers about their broadband service performance — to empower broadband consumers with tech-driven transparency.
+Measuring Broadband America (MBA) was the Federal Communications Commission’s (FCC) study to measure consumer broadband performance across the nation with the goal of improving the availability of information for consumers about their broadband service performance — to empower broadband consumers with tech-driven transparency.

 Measuring Broadband America Reports